 Hierarchy of Laws

 While bylaws are a detailed and immediate source of regulations, they must follow federal and state laws and comply with your organization’s articles of incorporation.
 If there is a contradiction between the bylaws and these other regulations, that part of the bylaws is invalid.
-For bylaws to be concise, the board also should create comprehensive policies and resolutions.
+For bylaws to be concise, the board also should create comprehensive policies.

 Organizations thrive when they have the right policies and structures in place to support their success, and the guidance of nonprofit bylaws are an integral part of this.
 Whether you are learning to build bylaws for the first time or reviewing what you have instated, your board can best protect your organization and create greater cohesion within your nonprofit by prioritizing, updating, and adhering to your bylaws.